PervazGolrang/Project1-Enterprise_OSPF-BGP-VRRP-ACL_Lab/docs/Feautures.md

 * Inbound ACLs on R-EDGE:
   * ISP_INBOUND: Allows only BGP, ICMP, and specific loopback access
-  * DMZ_INBOUND: Allows specific services to DMZ VLAN only
 * Port-security on ASW ports
 * BPDU Guard + PortFast Edge on all end-user access ports